hellopotema/pet_proj_blur_face/README.md

 # pet_proj_blur_face_OpenCV
-Project that blur a face on a live stream video
+Project that blur a face on a live stream video using OpenCV

 ![](https://i.imgur.com/Mdkmlng.png)